Diatomaceous Earth Uses in Chickens

-Food grade diatomaceous earth is totally safe and natural.
+Food grade diatomaceous earth is totally natural.
 Various writers on the internet have dismissed its use with poultry because they claim that it contains silica which can be harmful.
-Food grade, fresh water DE contains little to no crystalline silica.
+Food grade, freshwater DE contains little to no crystalline silica.
 Any fine dust or powder can cause lung, eye, or skin irritation, so care should be taken when applying DE over a large space.
 It is often recommended to wear a mask while spreading DE and to immediately change your clothes and to wash your skin to remove residue.
-The content of silica in food grade, fresh water Diatomaceous Earth is monitored by OSHA.
-Diatomaceous earth is safe for poultry and I’ve not experienced any respiratory, eye or skin issues with my birds.
+The content of silica in food grade, freshwater diatomaceous earth is monitored by OSHA.
+Diatomaceous earth is safe for external use with poultry and so far I’ve not experienced any respiratory, eye, or skin issues with my birds.

 Keepers of backyard chickens generally use DE to control pests in their flock and coop.
-I use food grade, fresh water DE all over the floor of my coop after I’ve cleaned out the litter, and then replace the fresh litter right over the top of the DE.
-I sprinkle it in all of the cracks and crevices of my coop and across doorways, window sills and in corners where pests may gain access or lurk.
+I use food grade, freshwater DE all over the floor of my coop after I’ve cleaned out the litter, and then replace the fresh litter right over the top of the DE.
+I sprinkle it in all of the cracks and crevices of my coop and across doorways, windowsills and in corners where pests may gain access or lurk.
 I also sprinkle it in my chickens’ dust bath.
 Periodically, I cover the top of the sand and dirt in the bath and then I let the chickens work it into the sand.
-They sample a bit with their beaks, which also aids as a natural wormer.
-Some people add it directly to their chickens’ feed.
-As the chickens roll, flop and play in the dust bath, they cover themselves with the DE infused sand and it helps to rid them of mites and other crawly things that live on chickens.
+As the chickens roll, flop, and play in the dust bath, they cover themselves with the DE-infused sand and it helps to rid them of mites and other crawly things that live on chickens.
 I have absolutely no mites or other pests in my flock of 14.

 Diatomaceous Earth Uses: Other Uses for Diatomaceous Earth